 15. Estonia is the first country in the world to have used the Internet for political voting.

 16. 95% of tax returns are completed online

 17. Did you know that Estonia is the birthplace of Skype, Kazaa, Hotmail, TransferWise, and GrabCAD?

 18. Arvo Pärt, the most influential minimalist composer of the 20th and 21st centuries and also the most-performed living composer in the world is Estonian.

 19. Estonia is the birthplace of the first Christmas tree or maybe it’s our neighbor Latvia, we still argue about it.

 20. Let’s Do It!
 World is a civic-led mass movement that began in Estonia in 2008 when 50,000 people united together to clean up the entire country in just five hours.
 On September 15, 2018, World Cleanup Day, people in 150 countries will stand up against the global trash problem and clean up waste, making it the biggest positive civic action the world has seen.
 Join!

-21. Kelly Sildaru (Estonian of course), is the youngest (13 at the time) gold medallist to date at a Winter X games event, 2016.
+21. Kelly Sildaru (Estonian of course), is the youngest (13 at the time), gold medallist, to date at a Winter X Games event, in 2016.
 And she won again this year!
 Go, Kelly!